Sari Essayah: Political career

 After retiring from sports Essayah entered politics and represented the Christian Democrats in the Finnish parliament between 2003–2007 but failed to get reelected in the election of 2007.
 She served as the Christian Democrats' party secretary from 2007 to 2009.
 Essayah was elected to the European Parliament in 2009 but failed to be reelected in 2014 despite her 61 000 votes.
 This left the Finnish Christian Democrats without MEPs in the 2014 election.
 In November 2011 she undertook godparenthood for Mikola Dziadok, Belarusian activist and political prisoner.

 Essayah was candidate in the 2012 Finnish presidential election.
 She came last with 2.47 percent of the votes.

 In the 2015 parliamentary elections, Essayah was elected to represent a newly formed constituency of Savonia and Karelia with over 11 000 votes.
 She was later chosen to be the vice speaker of the Christian Democrats' Parliamentary group.
 In August, she was chosen as the new chair of her party after her predecessor, Päivi Räsänen, retired from the position after over ten years.
 Sari Essayah was re-elected in Finnish parliament in the 2019 elections and re-elected for a third term as the party chair in a party congress in August.

+In June 2023, she was appointed Minister of Agriculture and Forestry in the Orpo Cabinet.
+On 27 August 2023, Essayah was chosen as the presidential candidate of Christian Democrats in 2024 Finnish presidential election.
+In the election, she received 1.48% of the total vote count.